 Marx on this, is still as valid today as when it was written: “Apart from their original purposes, they must now learn to act deliberately as organising centres of the working class in the broad interest of its complete emancipation.
 They must aid every social and political movement tending in that direction.
 Considering themselves and acting as the champions and representatives of the whole working class, they cannot fail to enlist the non-society men into their ranks.
 They must look carefully after the interests of the worst paid trades, such as the agricultural labourers, rendered powerless [French text has: “incapable of organised resistance”] by exceptional circumstances.
 They must convince the world at large [French and German texts read: “convince the broad masses of workers”] that their efforts, far from being narrow — and selfish, aim at the emancipation of the downtrodden millions.”

 “aim at the emancipation of the downtrodden millions.”
 There is the key statement.
-Our Unions need to increase and develop on the Unite Community structure and ethos.
-This is a Union using its resources to work actively and organise within the wider community.
-Their Area Activist structure also needs to be replicated as this engages the real Union Activists and links them with local campaigns.
+Our Unions need to increase and develop on the Unite Community and Area Activist Committee structures and ethos.
+Here is a Union using its resources to work actively and organise within the wider community.
+The Area Activist structure also needs to be replicated as this engages the real Union Activists and links them with local campaigns.

-Local Government or community democracy is now just as negated by a lack of working class control that exists in the workplace.
-What do we have now in local Government?
-Councillors elected every few years to administer the whims and wishes of a central Government and local unelected council management.
+Local Government or community democracy is just as negated by a lack of working class control that exists in the workplace.
+What do we have in local Government?
+Councillors elected every few years to administer the whims and wishes of a central Government and local un-elected council managers making the decisions.
 This does not represent the working class or our communities in any way.
 The ruling class realises the power of a truly diverse and democratic Local Government.
 That is why it has spent decades systematically destroying it.

-When we are now having Presidential style elections here in Scotland and the UK as a whole, national democracy is even more of a sham.
+When we are now having Presidential style elections in Scotland and Britain as a whole, national democracy is even more of a sham.
 No more do we elect people who will represent the best interests of their constituents.
-No we elect sectarian political parties, whose representatives then only serve what is best for their particular party.
+No we elect sectarian political parties, whose representatives only serve what is best for their particular party.
 Democracy is not about electing parties.
-Democracy is about electing people to represent the wishes of the majority from their particular, workplace, and their particular local community onto national democratic Government that implements the wishes of those workplaces, communities through the creation of a federal system of Government.
+Democracy is about electing people to represent the wishes of the majority from their particular, workplace, their particular local community onto a regional and then national democratic Government that implements the wishes of those workplaces, communities, through the creation of a federal system of Government.
 It is never about propping up and blindly following the policies dictated from the leadership of a party.

 Democracy should not be about electing political parties that will then only represent the wishes of corporate power, corporate media and global finance, whilst ignoring the wishes of the majority.
 It needs to represent the majority.
 It needs to be rooted in the workplace and in the community and represent these groups.